buzzm/WebF/README.md

                     "cors":'*'})
 ```

 Each server can have many functions associated with it.
-A function is named by the first path component in the URL, e.g. function `foo`
+A function is registered in the `registerFunction` method and establishes
+the first `n` components of path in the URL as a map to a handler.
+A simple
-would be
+example:
 ```
       http://machine:port/foo
 ```
-All other path components following the first are considered RESTful arguments
-to the function and are handled as described in `args` below.
-Functions are created by binding the function name (a string) to a class (*not* the instance,
-the class; not the class name, the class!) plus "context" or variables to pass to the function class upon
-construction:
+would be handled by the following function registration:
 ```
 websvc.registerFunction("foo", Func1, context)
 ```

+Registration binds the function name (a string) to a class (*not* the instance,
+the class; not the class name, the class!) plus "context" or variables to pass
+to the function class upon construction.
 This approach differs slightly from Java servlets where typically the
 servlet is instantiated only once in the lifetime of the container and
 shared across multiple threads.
 This requires special attention to not